 Like I said, spam is sent out at random and to email addresses that are both legitimate and not.
 The act of clicking that “unsubscribe” link actually confirms to the spammer that your email address is a real, valid email address with a real person reading it.

-From the spammers perspective it allows them to say the equivalent of “we got us a live one!”
+From the spammer’s perspective, it allows them to say the equivalent of “We got us a live one!”

-And once they know that the email address is legitimate, they’ll start sending you MORE, not less, spam.
+And once they know the email address is legitimate, they’ll start sending you MORE, not less, spam.

-Instead, click on the “This is Spam” button in your email program or interface to both get the email out of your inbox and train that service as to what spam looks like.
+Instead, click on the “This is Spam” button in your email program or interface to get the email out of your inbox and train that service as to what spam looks like.
 That helps the service automatically identify spam for you in the future, and is by far the safest, most effective approach to dealing with spam using tools you probably already have at your disposal.

 Do unsubscribe from things you asked for

-As a newsletter publisher myself, I do want to emphasize that when you’re ready to stop a legitimate mailing, a mailing that you subscribed to, you do want to use the unsubscribe link.
+As a newsletter publisher myself, I do want to emphasize that when you’re ready to stop receiving a legitimate mailing, a mailing that you subscribed to, you do want to use the unsubscribe link.